centuryeggs/til/javascript/remove-console.md

 # remove console

 Using a babel plugin to remove the `console.log` from production build.
-I using vue-cli 3.
+(PS: I using vue-cli 3.)

 Step 1: install the plugin
 ```